Browse/Search

 Deleting Documents

-Select a document(s) from the document table, click Delete Selected Docs link at the left of the screen.
+Select a document(s) from the document table, click Delete Selected Docs link at the bottom left of the screen.
 A confirmation dialog box will appear.
 Press OK.
 The documents and associated tags will be permanently deleted from the LEP database.

 Partial email families cannot be deleted. **Choosing to delete any one document that is part of an email family will result in the permanent deletion of all email family member documents.** This action cannot be undone.